 Refer to state and international travel guidelines, along with information found on website for the Centers for Disease Control and Prevention.

-I have heard there is a new more infectious strain of COVID-19 already in Colorado and the U.S. Will the vaccine work for the new strain?
+I have heard there is a new more infectious strain of COVID-19 already in Colorado and the United States.
+Will the vaccine work for the new strain?

-The Centers for Disease Control and Prevention has identified a new strain of COVID-19.
-While it is more contagious, it is not more deadly.
-The CDC states the vaccines currently being administered will be active against this new strain.
+The Centers for Disease Control and Prevention (CDC) has identified three new strains of COVID-19.
+Each is believed to be more contagious, which could lead to more cases of COVID-19.
+The CDC states the vaccines currently being administered are thought to be effective against these new strains.

 Pfizer / Moderna Information

-The Pfizer/BioNTech and Moderna vaccines are the first vaccines to become available in Colorado and western Kansas.
-Centura Health is prepared to receive the vaccines and distribute them to our frontline workers and, in the coming months, our communities.
-Here are some important facts about each vaccine, how it was developed and its efficacy.
+The Pfizer/BioNTech and Moderna vaccines are the first vaccines to become available.
+Centura Health is distributing the vaccine based on state phased prioritization.
+Here are some important facts about each vaccine, how they were developed and their efficacy.